MarzDell/SPA/README.md

 2. #### New Page *Feedbacks and Help*

-    -Adding feature that can allow users leaves any feedbacks about the company or one of the accommodation.
+    -Adding feature that can allow users leaves any feedback about the company or one of the accommodation.

-    -Fast communication between the user which choose one of the options and helpdesk.
+    -Fast communication between the user which choose one of the options and help desk.

 3. #### Contact Page

-    - A feature that will allow user send seperate request if they would like the company to find their own place which is not in options.
+    - A feature that will allow user send separate request if they would like the company to find their own place which is not in options.

 ## Technologies Used